A Study on the radon removal performance of low background activated carbon: Conclusions and prospect

 Radon and radon daughters are crucial background sources for neutrino experiments and dark matter searching experiments.
-For the application of activated carbon in low background experiments, the intrinsic background and the radon adsorption capacity are two main factors to be considered.
-A set of radon emanation measurement system, including a 1.2~mBq/m$^3$ high sensitive radon detector, and a set of adsorption performance research system have been developed.
+For the application of activated carbon in low background experiments, the intrinsic background and the radon adsorption capability are two main factors to be considered.
+A new radon-emanation measurement system, including a 0.71~mBq/m$^3$ high-sensitivity radon detector, and a new adsorption-performance research-system have been developed.
+The sensitivity of the radon detector reported in this work is very close to the number provided by Super-K group~\cite{SuperK3} which is the best in the world and our results also indicate that radon detectors with hemispherical geometry allow to both improve the collection efficiency and lower the operating voltage.
 In this paper, Saratech activated carbon has been studied in detail.
-The $^{226}$Ra concentration of the activated carbon is 1.36 $\pm$ 0.94~mBq/kg and its radon adsorption capacity at -120 centigrade is $\sim$6000~L/g.
-With the further decrease of temperature, its radon adsorption capacity is expected to be further enhanced.
+The $^{226}$Ra concentration of the activated carbon is 1.36 $\pm$ 0.94~mBq/kg and its radon adsorption capability at -120~$^\circ$C is $\sim$6000~L/g.
+With a further decrease of temperature, its radon adsorption capability is expected to be further enhanced.
 Saratech activated carbon is a good choice for radon removal and radon enrichment in the low background experiments.